 Map out the types of requests your team receives and all the information needed to complete them.
 Then make sure everyone who works with your team understands the new process and knows exactly where to find the relevant request forms.

 Pro Tip: Getting pushback on a formal request process?
 Ask the team to give it a chance, and then measure and compare the required back and forth and time to completion for requested tasks versus ad-hoc assignments.
 Everyone will clearly see the value of taking a few moments to fill out a request!

 2. Keep all your incoming requests in a single place.

-When all your requests can be found in one place, instead of scattered through emails, sticky notes, verbal requests, or spreadsheets, nothing gets lost or forgotten.
-You'll know who's responsible for each request and its status, and any duplicate requests can be easily identified and cleared from the queue.
+When all your requests are coming from one place, instead of scattered through emails, sticky notes, verbal requests, or spreadsheets, nothing is lost or forgotten.
+You know who's responsible for each request and its status, and any duplicate requests can be easily identified and cleared from the queue.

 5. Map incoming requests to strategic goals.

-Manage Your Work Requests in Wrike
+Manage Requests in Wrike